Ensono/stacks-nx-plugins/.github/pull_request_template.md

-[XXXX-<Title> - Please use the Work Item number and Title as PR Name, not subtasks]

 #### 📲 What

 A description of the change.

 #### 🤔 Why

 Why it's needed, background context.

 #### 🛠 How

 More in-depth discussion of the change or implementation.

 #### 👀 Evidence

 Screenshots / external resources / links / etc.
 Link to documentation updated with changes impacted in the PR

 #### 🕵️ How to test

 Notes for QA